Factors in Deciding Parental Responsibilities in DuPage County, IL

 One of the most important issues to be determined by divorcing and separating parents is the arrangements for their children.
 While almost every parent is committed to making sure that children have the best living situation possible, there are often questions and disagreements that arise during the process.
 An experienced family lawyer is an essential part of protecting your rights and the best interests of your children.

-At DuPage County law firm of Andrew Cores Family Law Group, our attorneys assist clients in reaching child custody arrangements, now called parental reponsibilities under Illinois law, that meet the clients' needs and the needs of their families.
-Whether your disputes need to be resolved in family court, or they are able to be resolved through the use of an alternative method of resolution, we can help you deal with the many issues that need to be considered.
+At DuPage County law firm of Andrew Cores Family Law Group, our attorneys assist clients in reaching child custody arrangements (now called the allocation of parental reponsibilities under Illinois law) that meet the clients' needs and the needs of their families.
+Whether your disputes need to be resolved in family court are able to be resolved through the use of an alternative method of resolution, we can help you deal with the many issues that need to be considered.

 Meeting the Best Interests of the Child in Parenting Arrangements